kpumuk/meta-tags/README.md

 ### Arrays

-Repeated meta tags can be built just using an Array inside a Hash.
+Repeated meta tags can be easily created by using an Array within a Hash.
 For example:

 ```ruby
 set_meta_tags og: {